Olney: Some GMs like to deal with each other -- and some don't

 The Dodgers and the Athletics

 About a decade passed without a deal between these two longstanding franchises, from 2005 and 2015, but that has changed since Friedman -- and Zaidi, who used to work for Beane -- took over the Dodgers.
-They’ve made five trades over the last three years, including the big deal of Rich Hill and Josh Reddick last summer.
-If the Dodgers have interest in trading for Gray, that history could serve as a platform of conversations.
+They’ve made five trades over the past three years, including the big deal of Rich Hill and Josh Reddick last summer.
+If the Dodgers have interest in trading for Gray, that history could serve as a platform for conversations.